shtanriverdi/Makeup-Products-Viewer-App-in-Flutter-with-REST-API-and-GetX/README.md

 ## Getting Started

-clone the repo, and open folder with VS Code, then run project.
+Clone the repo, and open folder with VS Code, then run project.